Essential Block Model Information

 Here are the things to remember about Final Fridays:

-b) If you are from any other college - Speak to the Director of Learning and Teaching of the college, to find out how, when and where the results will be recorded.
+Speak to the Director of Learning and Teaching of the college to find out how, when and where moderation will take place.

-a) Moderation of Assessment - This is to be undertaken during the delivery of a block in accordance with Assessment for Learning – Moderation and Validation Procedure (HE).
+a) Moderation of Assessment - This is to be undertaken during the delivery of a block in accordance with Assessment for Learning – Moderation and Validation Procedure (HE) (external link).
 You will have a form to complete for this.

-b) Rounding up of Grades - Grades ending in a decimal point of .5 or higher will be rounded up and .4 or less will be rounded down.
-This will happen automatically.
-Unit convenors should consider, in consultation with teaching staff, where to round up any other marks.
+b) Rounding - Standard rounding rules apply.
+Final Calculated Grades ending in a decimal point of .5 or higher will be rounded up, and below .5 will be rounded down.
+This will happen automatically, so you don't need to enter 79.5 as 80 in the Final Adjusted Grade.
+Unit convenors should consider in consultation with teaching staff, whether to round up any other marks below 49.5 to a pass level.

 Finalising Grades in the Grade Book